 While most of the hieroglyphs on the rim of the lost Joseph Smith hypocephalus come through clearly on both the printed facsimile made from the Hedlock woodcut (Book of Abraham, Facsimile 2) and the early pen-and-ink copy (Kirtland Egyptian Papers, Church Historian's Office), about a third has vanished.
 Can that third be restored?
 We'll need a parallel text and at least one readable trace lingering on the torn or erased right-side portion of our rim.

 And a trace we do have.
-At the upper end of the torn and rubbed-out rim (and much of the right side) of the hypocephalus, we find on both Hedlock and the Church Historian's copy the traces of three signs: from top to bottom, a horizontal, a dot, a horizontal (the Church Historian shows two specks and a horizontal).
-Examination of a parallel text on the rim of Leiden AMS 62 gives the reading away: the high horizontal stroke represents n; the mid-level dot, t; the low horizontal, s (on Leiden), or f, or n.
+At the upper end of the torn and rubbed-out rim (and much of the right side) of the hypocephalus, we find on both Hedlock and the Church Historian's copy the traces of three signs: from top to bottom, a horizontal, a dot, and a horizontal (the Church Historian shows two specks and a horizontal).
+Examination of a like text on the rim of Leiden AMS 62 gives the reading away: the high horizontal stroke represents n; the mid-level dot, t; the low horizontal, s (on Leiden), or perhaps f, or n.
 Nts is the 3rd person feminine singular independent personal pronoun, she, and refers to the lady Tanetirt, owner of the Leiden hypocephalus.
 Because the owner of the Joseph Smith hypocephalus appears to be a certain Sheshonq, we would expect the 3rd person masculine, ntf.
 The question remains whether the last horizontal stroke is consistent with an f, given the fact that it appears to end at left in a tiny, near-rectangular loop.
 But such a loop at the tip of the tail of the viper also appears in the other, clearer instances of the f on our hypocephalus.

 While one word might appear to be a slim basis for the reconstruction of a third of the rim, given the close parallel otherwise found between the two rims of Leiden AMS 62 and the Joseph Smith hypocephalus, one word suffices.